Article

 There is speculation that a new flat-rate, for example 30%, could be introduced so that everyone would benefit at the same rate as high earners.
 However, this could be difficult to implement due to a range of complex aspects.

 In a similar vein, NIC could be applied to pension income and to contributions made by employers, which is not currently the case.
 There is also speculation about a further reduction to the 25% tax free pension commencement lump sum, which would be a harsh blow for those who have been saving for retirement.
-More likely, however, may be that pension funds could be brought within the scope of Inheritance Tax on death.
+More likely, however, may be the introduction of provisions that bring pension funds within the scope of Inheritance Tax (IHT) on death.

-Careful consideration is required to any pension reform, as excessive restriction to pension relief could discourage individuals from saving towards retirement.
+Careful consideration to any pension reform is required, as excessive restriction to pension relief could discourage individuals from saving towards retirement.

 There is a general consensus that changes will be introduced to the Capital Gains Tax (CGT) regime.
-However, an increase in the rate of tax can result in a decline in transactions where CGT may be paid.
+However, an increase in the rate of tax could result in a decline in the number of transactions where CGT may be paid.

 HMRC’s own analysis shows increasing CGT rates too far could result in a lower take overall.
 A slight increase to rates may not have this effect, and instead we may see a limit to, or removal of, certain reliefs.
 Private Residence Relief, which is available on disposal of the main home, could be restricted.